paylike/sdk/3dsecure/index.md

 # How does 3-D Secure work?

-The idea of 3-D Secure is to allow the issuing bank to obtain a second form of authentication for a transaction (two factor authentication).
-If the transaction is approved by the bank the (financial) risk of unauthorized transactions are shifted from the merchant to the bank (liability shift).
+The idea of 3-D Secure is to allow the issuing bank to obtain a second form of authentication for a transaction (two-factor authentication).
+If the transaction is approved by the bank, the (financial) risk of unauthorized transactions is shifted from the merchant to the bank (liability shift).

 This is currently implemented by the banks as a web server to which the merchant (e.g. a webshop) redirects the cardholder (e.g. a customer) with